Dankeroni/Dankbot/README.md

-Danknbot is an irc-bot which moderates channels on twitch.tv.
+Dankbot is an irc-bot which moderates channels on twitch.tv.

 Requirements: Java